alexajuno/notes/books/the-psychology-of-money.md

 - The hidden return is becoming more important
     - How do I stand out from my competitors?
 Not intelligence.
 It's communication, empathy, and the most important one, flexibility

+## 11. Reasonable > Rational

+## 12. Surprise!

+- Don't rely on the history too much
+- Failure of imagination
+- The future might not be anything we have ever known

+## 13. Room for Errors

+- It's like the story of casinos

+## 14. You'll change

+## 15. Nothing's free

+## 16. You and me

+## 17. The Seduction of Pessimism

+## 18. When you'll believe anything